fktkrt/lxd-lxc/README.md

 cluster: null
 ```

-You can use `lxd list` to view your available containers
+You can use ` $ lxd list` to view your available containers

 Sampel output if you have zero containers